Healthy Homes Assessment Te Marua

 What We Do

-As building inspectors we are experts in all elements associated with professional house examinations.
-We’re there to ensure that you make the best decision when purchasing your next property.
+As building inspectors we deal with all the issues associated with expert home inspects.
+We are there to ensure you make the right decision when buying your next home.

-We are serious about your investment We conduct comprehensive examinations to make sure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun aspects of buying or owning your own house.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing an house.

-We specialise in a variety of solutions to ensure you are completely informed about the condition of any property that you might be considering buying or selling along with other solutions.
+We are specialised in a range of solutions to make sure you are completely informed about the condition of any property you could be contemplating buying or selling and also other solutions.

-Our systematic method of conducting your home inspection and the latest software technology with digital photos embedded into your Report, you can actually see any problems that might be identified.
-Through our comprehensive reporting it is no wonder that we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology with digital photos embedded into the reports, you can actually see any issues discovered.
+With our comprehensive reporting it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports